Don’t Buy Office Furniture Without a Workplace Risk Assessment

 The Hidden Financial Cost of Poor Ergonomics

-Poor ergonomics is not a comfort issue; it's a measurable financial exposure.
+Poor ergonomics in the office is not a comfort issue; it's a measurable financial exposure.
 The cost of bad ergonomics to an organisation is usually far higher than leaders expect because most of it is hidden.
 Across most organisations, the biggest cost is not injury claims, but avoidable costs that manifest themselves as follows:

 a.
 Presenteeism